-Net sales were a record \$36.7 million in 2022, up 16% compared to \$31.6 million in 2021.
-The increase was primarily due to higher sales across all our brands' websites, fueled by strong consumer demand.
-Sales were also up for the year at our four domestic brick and mortar stores.
+Retail net sales were a record \$38.0 million in 2023, up 4% over our previous record of \$36.7 million in 2022.
+The increase was primarily due to higher sales on our legacy brands' websites, partially offset by lower sales on the BOGS' website.
+Sales at our four domestic brick and mortar stores were down 4% for the year.